Affordable Dental Care from DentalPlans.com

 Spouses often work outside the family business, just to keep health insurance and other benefits.
 In doing so these spouses can often keep their families covered under an employer's group health insurance plan, which is not individually underwritten meaning that insurance usually cannot be denied or premiums rated-up because of health history.

-Guaranteed Issue: A few states, such as New York, have what is called "guaranteed-issue" health insurance, which means companies doing business in that state must offer you insurance regardless of your health history.
-What that means can vary somewhat by state statute.
-In some state, eligibility may be restricted to those who can show "continuous coverage," meaning that you must already have a plan to be able to apply and move to the guaranteed issue plan.
+Guaranteed Issue: With Healthcare Reform, plans offered in the USA are now called "guaranteed-issue" health insurance, which means companies doing business in your state must offer you insurance regardless of your health history.
 Check with a health insurance professional in your state before dropping any coverage you already have.

 Can the self-employed deduct the cost of their health insurance premiums?